-Birmingham, Ala.
-(June 7, 2019)—About a third of providers don't expect the Patient Driven Groupings Model (PDGM) to change thier therapy utilization, according to a survey conducted by the National Association for Home Care & Hospice (NAHC) recently concluded a survey of the home health industry on the subject; another quarter of respondents to the survey said they expect a decrease of 10% or more.
+Birmingham, Alabama (June 7, 2019)—About a third of providers don't expect the Patient-Driven Groupings Model (PDGM) to change their therapy utilization, according to a survey conducted by the National Association for Home Care & Hospice (NAHC) recently concluded a survey of the home health industry on the subject; another quarter of respondents to the survey said they expect a decrease of 10% or more.

 In a change from the current prospective payment system, with a goal of providing value-based care, PDGM does not weight therapy visits toward reimbursement.
 Therapy services can include physical therapy, occupational therapy and speech therapy, among others.
 While providers will be reimbursed at a lower rate or not at all for therapy visits, they are still expected to provide therapy to patients who need it.